Grave Encounters 2 (2012)

 Sometimes you have to admire persistence.
-I really didn’t think that Grave Encounters merited a sequel but apparently it’s financial returns indicated otherwise.
+I really didn't think that Grave Encounters merited a sequel but apparently, it's financial returns indicated otherwise.
 So today I found myself watching Grave Encounters 2 with a certain sense of déjà vu because like the first movie, it tries to do something different and only partially succeeds.
-Once again the writers (The Vicious Brothers) manage to jump the shark at the midway pint and the movie ceases to innovate and just ticks boxes.
-The only major difference this time round is we get a little more of everything, because it is after all a sequel.
-So there’s more jumps, more ghosts and more violence.
+Once again, the writers (The Vicious Brothers) manage to jump the shark at the midway point and the movie ceases to innovate and just ticks boxes.
+The only major difference this time round is we get a little more of everything, because it is a sequel.
+So, there's more jumps, more ghosts and more violence.
 Is there more entertainment?
 May be.

-I found myself remind of Book of Shadows: Blair Witch 2 when watching Grave Encounters 2.
-Both sequels attempt to do do something tangential to their predecessors, rather than rinse and repeat but both seem to get lost after initial bursts of creativity.
-Overall I would say that I enjoyed Grave Encounters 2, more than the first part, mainly because of its self referential and self deprecating first act.
+I found myself reminded of Book of Shadows: Blair Witch 2 when watching Grave Encounters 2.
+Both sequels attempt to do something tangential to their predecessors, rather than rinse and repeat but both seem to get lost after initial bursts of creativity.
+Overall I would say that I enjoyed Grave Encounters 2, more than the first part, mainly because of its self-referential and self-deprecating first act.
 As I said at the beginning, persistence can be an endearing quality.
 Although I really am getting exasperated with the found footage sub-genre, one should acknowledge effort, even if it is misplaced.
 The Vicious Brothers have tried more so than other film makers to experiment and even managed to raise a wry smile.
-Their tongue must have been planted firmly in their cheek when one of the characters describes Hollywood as “the film Mecca of the world”.
+Their tongue must have been planted firmly in their cheek when one of the characters describes Hollywood as "the film Mecca of the world".